apollographql/apollo-client/docs/source/advanced/caching.md

 })
 ```

-Using `update` gives you full control over the cache, allowing you to make changes to your data model in response to a mutation in any way you like. `update` is the recommended way of updating the cache after a query.
+Also, you can use `update`, which gives you full control over the cache, allowing you to make changes to your data model in response to a mutation in any way you like. `update` is the recommended way of updating the cache after a query.
 It is explained in full [here](/api/react-hooks/#usemutation).

 ```jsx
 import CommentAppQuery from '../queries/CommentAppQuery';